Item Library and Unit Cost Management

 Once a unit cost is set, it will be used to pre-populate for future purchase orders and manual stock adjustments — such as stock received, restocked, or re-counts that adjust up.

 Import or export your item library to take bulk action on inventory, SKUs, and unit costs from your online Square Dashboard.
-Unit costs can be set at any time — with or without creating stock levels.
 To get started, you’ll need to download our Excel or CSV template.

 Export Your Library

 Your export file includes all of your Items, unit costs, and inventory across all locations.

 - Excel (.xlsx) file format is recommended for most users.
 Excel format is supported by all modern spreadsheet editors including Microsoft Excel, Apple Numbers, and Google Spreadsheets.

 - The Excel file template is formatted to text, not numbers.
 If you wish to use the exported item library file to perform number functions, you must change the file to a numbers format.